Skip to main content

 Architecture overview

 When a pull request is opened (or updated), GitHub sends a webhook to MergeWatch.
-The event flows through a serverless pipeline that ends with review comments posted back to the PR.
+The event flows through a review pipeline that ends with review comments posted back to the PR.
+MergeWatch supports two deployment modes with different architectures.
+The review pipeline and agent behavior are identical in both.

 Step-by-step flow